 largely on the faculty's research productivity, as evidenced by published

 research.
-Most SPHCM faculty are Graduate Faculty members.
+Most SPH faculty are Graduate Faculty members.
 Students should

 check with their MPH program if there are any questions about the status